Northwestern University Feinberg School of Medicine

 Defining and understanding rare genetic variation

-In the clinical setting, genetic testing for inherited cardiomyopathy and skeletal muscle disease now uses gene panels, where 50-100 genes are assessed simultaneously.
-With the improvements in sequencing technology, notably massively parallel next generation sequencing, it is now more feasible to use broad-based sequencing to identify novel genes and alleles responsible for human disease.
-In order to facilitate the analysis of whole genome sequencing, we harness the power of high performance and supercomputing to improve the speed and accuracy of genome analysis.
+In the clinical setting, genetic testing for inherited cardiomyopathy and skeletal muscle disease relies on gene panels, where hundreds of genes are assessed simultaneously.
+With the improvements in sequencing technology like massively parallel next generation sequencing and long read sequencing, it is now more feasible to use broad-based sequencing to identify novel genes and alleles responsible for human disease.
+To facilitate the analysis of genome sequencing, we harness the power of high-performance computing to improve the speed and accuracy of genome analysis.

 Identifying modifiers of genetic disease

 The rationale to search for genetic modifiers is stimulated by the observation that the same individual mutation often results in a range of phenotype from mild to severe.
 Discovering genetic modifiers is useful because it uncovers pathways useful for therapeutic targeting and also because these modifiers can better predict prognosis.
 We conducted unbiased genomewide mapping for modifiers using mice with muscle and heart disease.
-Using an intercross strategy, we conducted genomewide scans and have now identified two different modifiers, Ltbp4 and Anxa6, that change outcome.
-The first of these, Ltbp4, encodes the latent TGFb binding protein 4 and has now been shown to modify human disease.
+Using an intercross strategy, we conducted genomewide scans and have now identified multiple genetic modifiers, including Ltbp4 and Anxa6.
+Ltbp4 encodes the latent TGF-beta binding protein 4 and has now been shown to modify human disease, and we are developing novel therapies based on this protein and its mechanisms of mediating fibrosis.

 Membrane repair proteins

 Mutations in dysferlin, a distinct membrane-associated protein in muscle, also lead to inherited muscle disease.
-Loss of dysferlin is associated with delayed repair and resealing after disruption of the plasma membrane.
+Loss of dysferlin is associated with delayed muscle membrane repair and resealing after disruption of the plasma membrane.
 We characterized myoferlin, a protein highly related to dysferlin.
-Both myoferlin and dysferlin are multi C2 domain containing proteins, and in other proteins, like the synaptotagmins, C2 domains bind phospholipids.
+Both myoferlin and dysferlin are multi C2 domain-containing proteins.
 We were the first to demonstrate that C2 domains of dysferlin and myoferlin bind phospholipids in a Ca2+ sensitive manner.
-Our work has also implicated ferlin proteins as interacting with EHD proteins and playing a broad role in membrane trafficking in muscle extending to the genesis of the transverse tubule network.
+The annexin proteins, including annexin A6, are essential proteins for the membrane repair process.

 Mutations in nuclear membrane proteins, especially the genes encoding lamin A/C, emerin, and nesprin, also lead to genetically mediated heart and muscle.
 These mutations also affect the heart where they target the cardiac conduction system.
 The mechanism by which mutations in the genes encoding these broadly expressed proteins lead to tissue specific phenotypes is not fully understood and we are investigating the function of these proteins.